thijstriemstra/garduino/README.md

 ## Development

-Checkout code and open the `pygarden` project in VSCode with the PlatformIO IDE extension.
+Checkout code and open the `garduino` project in VSCode with the PlatformIO IDE extension.

 ## Local NTP Server